vncntt/rl_stuff/ppo/wtf-is-ppo.md

 where $\epsilon$ is a hyperparameter representing how much we allow the policy to deviate on each update.

-This is just a readable equation, but we can consider when the advantage positive or negative to more easily understand it:
+This is not a readable equation, but we can consider when the advantage positive or negative to more easily understand it:

-## Positive advantage function (good action!!) (technically it's non-negative):
+## Positive advantage function (good action!!):
 Intuitively, when the advantage function is positive the action is relatively good and we want to encourage it -> big $L$.

 $$L(s,a,\theta_k,\theta) = \min \left( \frac{\pi_{\theta}(a,s)}{\pi_{\theta_k}(a,s)}, (1+\epsilon) \right) A^{\pi_{\theta_k}}(s,a)$$